 For example, offering discounts, free items or other special, limited-time offers can motivate email recipients to click and read.

-Here’s a great example from Helix:
+Here’s a great example from Philosophy:

-Email open rates are vital to the success of an email marketing strategy, so always look for ways to improve their performance area and you’ll see the impact with your ROI.
+Email open rates are vital to the success of an email marketing strategy, so always look for ways to improve their performance and you’ll see the impact with your ROI.